 Death, or the pain of loss, strip away all the non-essential things in life.

 The losses in my life moulded the innermost part of my soul and to this day, continue to contribute to my belief in living in the moment and finding all the joy I need in that sweet spot of merely just being here.
 In the moment.
 Being present.
 Interacting.
 Enjoying whoever is in the moment with me—soaking in the atmosphere that forms part of that specific moment.

 In conclusion, I feel that the world’s mindset of the permanent lack of money. forcing us to compete for it is the root cause of most of our problems in this world.
 Dare I even say the root cause of all evil.

 I have decided to step out of this belief system.
 How?

 Simply by thinking differently!
 I have to believe and my heart tells me on a daily basis there is a much more beautiful world possible, one far better than the one we have created thus far.

 At the core of my thinking is believing.

 With my life lessons, my pain and journeys enshrined in the deepest corners of my soul, I have come to the realisation that there is no lack in my life anymore, there is only abundance.
-In the people that is part of my life.
-In the clients I meet.
-In those smiles you sometimes still get when you walk past a stranger.
+In the people that are part of my life.
+In the clients, I meet.
+In those smiles, you sometimes still get when you walk past a stranger.
 There are only blessings, even in between the heartache and pain that forms part of everyone’s life.

-Don’t mix the amount of money people have with how abundant they are, how abundant they feel.
+Don’t mix the number of money people has with how abundant they are, how abundant they feel.
 Many people feel unhappy in their big palaces with security cameras and high fences.

 Life is more than just money.
 Starting a business is so much more than just chasing money (and success).
 Enjoying the entrepreneurial journey is more than seeing your bank account grow every month.